minhthai2406/Week12-Notes/README.md

 ## How to push your project to GITHUB
 - git remote add origin "url here"
-- git branch
+- git branch -M main
-- git push
+- git push -u origin main
 - git commit -m "description of the changes"

 ## How to fix the error "Fatal: remote origin already edxists"
 - git remote set-url to fix remote origin already exists

 ## How to edit and update files from terminal to GITHUB
-- nano filename
+- nano README.md
-- git add filename
+- git add README.md
-- git commit filename
+- git commit -m "description of the changes"
 - git push

-- only need git push to update changes to github
+Only need git push to update changes to github

 ## How to paste URL in Terminal
 - you can paste url with right click